 ⚠️ If you suspect someone has alcohol poisoning, dial 999 immediately for an ambulance.

 Contrary to popular belief, throwing up, drinking coffee, taking a cold shower, attempting to walk it off and deliberately vomiting will NOT sober you up.
 The absorption of alcohol into the blood stream is extremely fast and many of these urban myths can actually do more harm than good.

 According to Drinkaware, if someone is showing the signs of alcohol poisoning, you should do the following:

-- If they’re not getting any better, seek urgent medical assistance.
+✔️ If they’re not getting any better, dial 999 for an ambulance.